 The following will help you care for your child at home:

 Fluids.
-Fever increases water loss from the body.
-For infants under 1 year old, continue regular feedings (formula or breast).
+Fever and rashes both increase water loss from the body.
+For babies less than 1 year old, continue regular feedings (formula or breast).
 Between feedings give oral rehydration solution (ORS).
 You can get ORS at most grocery and drug stores without a prescription.
-For children over 1 year old, give plenty of fluids like water, juice, gelatin water, lemon-lime soda, ginger-ale, lemonade, or popsicles.
+For children older than 1 year, give plenty of fluids such as water, juice, gelatin water, lemon-lime soda, ginger-ale, lemonade, or Popsicles.

 Feeding.
-If your child doesn't want to eat solid foods, it's OK for a few days, as long as he or she drinks lots of fluid.
+If your child doesn't want to eat solid foods, it's OK for a few days, as long as they drink lots of fluid.

 Activity.
 Keep children with fever at home resting or playing quietly.
 Encourage frequent naps.
-Your child may return to daycare or school when the fever is gone and he or she is eating well and feeling better.
+Your child may return to daycare or school when the fever is gone and they are eating well and feeling better.

 Fever.
-Use acetaminophen for fever, fussiness or discomfort.
-In infants over 6 months of age, you may use ibuprofen instead of acetaminophen.
-[NOTE: If your child has chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.]
-(Aspirin should never be used in anyone under 18 years of age who is ill with a fever.
-It may cause severe liver damage.)
+Use acetaminophen for fever, fussiness, or discomfort.
+In infants older than 6 months of age, you may use ibuprofen instead of acetaminophen.
+Talk with your child's healthcare provider before giving these medicines if your child has chronic liver or kidney disease.
+Also talk with your child's provider if your child has ever had a stomach ulcer or GI bleeding.
+Aspirin should never be used in anyone under 18 years of age who is ill with a fever.
+It may result in a serious condition called Reye syndrome that can cause severe liver and brain damage.

-Rapid breathing (over 40 breaths per minute for children less than 3 months old; over 30 breaths per minute for children over 3 months old), wheezing, or difficulty breathing
+Rapid breathing.
+This means more than 40 breaths per minute for children less than 3 months old, or more than 30 breaths per minute for children over 3 months old.

 Earache, sinus pain, stiff or painful neck, headache, repeated diarrhea or vomiting